 An easy salmon recipe with so much flavor, this dijon salmon recipe is a family favorite.
 This baked salmon is juicy, tender and very easy to make.

 We make baked salmon every week and love it because it’s simple, easy and super quick.
-Some of our popular baked salmon recipes are honey lemon baked salmon in foil, oven baked salmon with olives and capers and baked salmon fillet with lemon.
+Some of our popular baked salmon recipes are honey lemon baked salmon in foil, oven baked salmon with olives and capers and easy baked salmon fillet with lemon.
 This baked dijon salmon recipe is another favorite recipe of ours that’s so flavorful thanks to dijon mustard and fresh dill.

 Dijon baked salmon recipe